Northfield, Birmingham: 20th century

 As recently as 1900 Northfield was still a village within the rural north Worcestershire countryside.
 The residential Austin Village was built during World War I to house factory workers.
-Northfield was absorbed into Birmingham in 1919 and within 20 years, a succession of private and council housing developments had completely swallowed Northfield up into the City of Birmingham.
+Later a succession of private and council housing developments had completely swallowed Northfield up into the City of Birmingham.
 The extensive housebuilding continued before and after World War II through extensions to the Bournville Model Village and several estates of temporary Prefab housing in West Heath, although new house provision has slowed down to a much less dramatic rate since the 1970s.

+In 1911 the civil parish had a population of 31,395.
+On 9 November 1912 the parish was abolished and merged with Birmingham.

 By 1900 a large mansion on the Bristol Road South near St Lawrence Road called Gainsborough House, originally built in the 17th century, was renamed The Priory and became home to the Convent of our Lady of Charity housing up to twenty nuns and girls.
 The grounds of the Priory nearly reached Heath Road South and included a circuitous woodland walk and a large lake.
 Demolished in the 1990s the Priory and its grounds are now covered by a modern housing estate and an extension to the Royal Orthopedic Hospital.

 Birmingham Corporation Tramways operated a network of electric trams in Birmingham between 1904 until 1953.
 It was the largest narrow-gauge tramway network in the UK, built to a gauge of 3 ft 6 inches and the fourth largest tramway network in the UK after London, Glasgow and Manchester.
 The tram-tracks ran in both directions along the central grassed reservation of the Bristol Road South but also ran right through the centre of Northfield, with cars and commercial vehicles having to give way to the trams on the rails set into the road.
 Both routes that ran through Northfield, Route 70 (Navigation Street to Rednal) and Route 71 (Navigation Street to Rubery) were closed down on 5 July 1952.
 Eventually, over a number of years, the rails were covered by tarmac during several road -repair schemes during the 1950s and 1960s.